PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 The purpose of this document is to describe a standard which all other documents should follow.
 Use and follow this guide when creating new documentation for the project.

-While this document does give example to some of the most frequently utilized components of markdown, the intent is to describe *how* those components should be utilized in this project, not necessarily how to *implement* them.
+While this document does give examples for some of the most frequently utilized components of markdown, the intent is to describe *how* those components should be utilized in this project, not necessarily how to *implement* them.

 # $\textcolor{deeppink}{\textsf{Quick Documentation Rules}}$ <a name="quick-documentation-rules" />